-The Literacy and Numeracy Skills Strands are integral to our VCAL course.
+The Literacy and Numeracy Skills Strand are integral to our VCAL course.

 The Industry Specific Skills Strand is completed by the inclusion of components of a nationally recognised VET qualification.
-Many students of PVCC achieve this through our association with the NMVC (Northern Melbourne Vet Cluster) Schools Group or by completing a VET subject at the College; VET Sport and Recreation, VET Music Technology or VET Christian Ministry and Theology.
+Many students at PVCC achieve this through our association with the NMVC (Northern Melbourne Vet Cluster) Schools Group or by completing a VET subject at the College – VET Sport and Recreation, VET Music Technology or VET Christian Ministry and Theology.

 The Work Related Skills Strand is completed via a Structured Work Placement (similar to an extended Work Experience Arrangement) or if the student has part time work or a part time apprenticeship/traineeship, these will equally satisfy the requirements.
 Small units and modules that prepare students for the world of work are provided by a College teacher to supplement the learning obtained on the job.

 The final strand, Personal Development Skills, is provided as a separate subject studied at the College and includes participation in activities and/or projects in the community or school that help develop teamwork skills and self-confidence.